jeffchenchengyi/jeffchenchengyi.github.io/docs/ψφ/README.md

-# Unknown Unknowns
+# ΨΦ

-A pursuit into maximizing the identification of the unknown unknowns of this world | Just another data science blog
+ΨΦ: A pursuit into maximizing the identification of the unknown unknowns of this world through data science

 ## Usage

 ### Building the book

-If you'd like to develop on and build the Unknown Unknowns book, you should:
+If you'd like to develop on and build the ΨΦ book, you should:

 - Clone this repository and run
 - Run `pip install -r requirements.txt` (it is recommended you do this within a virtual environment)
-- (Recommended) Remove the existing `Unknown Unknowns/_build/` directory
+- (Recommended) Remove the existing `ΨΦ/_build/` directory
-- Run `jupyter-book build Unknown Unknowns/`
+- Run `jupyter-book build ΨΦ/`

-A fully-rendered HTML version of the book will be built in `Unknown Unknowns/_build/html/`.
+A fully-rendered HTML version of the book will be built in `ΨΦ/_build/html/`.

 ### Hosting the book